Skip to main content

 2) Confirm the DD Form 577 for certifying officials.

-3) Receive and process EDI transaction sets 821, Obligation Files; and 810, invoice files, and notify the responsible installation or activity when the corresponding files are not received.
+3) Process EDI transaction sets 821, Obligation Files; and 810, invoice files, and notify the responsible installation or activity when the corresponding files are not received.

 4) Notify the installation/activity, within one day, of rejects and interest penalties assessed to individual accounts.

-5) Receive and process requests for manual payments, e.g., bank system rejects and non-EDI accounts.
+5) Process requests for manual payments, e.g., bank system rejects and non-EDI accounts.

 6) Assist in resolving GPC payment issues.